dlab-berkeley/Qualtrics-Fundamentals/lessons/Part 2.md

 Welcome to Part 2 of Qualtrics Fundamentals.
 This two-part workshop is designed to demonstrate the key features of a survey platform and the best practices for online survey research.
 Our primary goal for today is to learn some of the best practices of survey design.

-Throughout this workshop series, we will use the following icons:
+Throughout today's workshop, we will use the following icons:

 🔔 **Question**: A quick question to help you understand what's going on.